asdcamargo/pongjs/README.md

 ## How to play

 * Use 'W' or 'S' to move the left paddle.
 Use 'O' or 'L' to move the right paddle
 * Press 'Enter' to start the round.
-Every time the ball hits one of the paddles the velocity is increased to add more fun to the game.
+Every time the ball hits one of the paddles the velocity is increased to add more challenge to the game.
 ## Licenses

 * This code is licensed under the [MIT License].